MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-32/README.md

-# Generic Real Estate Consulting Project
+# Real Estate Consulting Project

 See the `domain_scraper.py` file in the `scripts` directory to get started scraping data.